s4njk4n/XDC_Sentinel/README.md

 ### Liability and Disclaimers
 XDC Sentinel is provided on an "as-is" basis with no warranties or guarantees.
 By proceeding with purchase, you acknowledge and agree to the following:
 - **No Uptime Guarantee**: The monitoring runs on online servers, and is therefore subject to any performance limits of that service (including but not limited to delays, outages, or inconsistencies in scheduling (e.g., checks intended every hour may vary due to platform load)).
-Notifications are also similarly subject to the functionality and performance limits of the notification service used (including but not-limited to potential delays or non-transmission of notifications).
+Notifications are also similarly subject to the functionality and performance limits of the notification service used (including but not-limited to potential delays or non-transmission of notifications). _Note: Exact timing of notifications varies based on server load._
 - **Fallibility of Systems**: Hardware, software, networks, and third-party services are inherently fallible.
 It is possible for checks to fail, miss events, or produce inaccurate results due to technical issues, connectivity problems, or external factors.
 We do not guarantee 100% accuracy or reliability.
 - **No Liability**: The provider (s4njk4n) assumes no liability for any losses, damages, or missed opportunities resulting from use (or non-use) of this service, including but not limited to node downtime, financial impacts on your XDC operations, or delayed notifications.
 You use this service at your own risk.
 - **Agreement**: By contacting to purchase and proceeding with payment, you confirm that you understand and accept these terms, including the potential for imperfect performance.